JamesE6/Songlin_phylogeny/README.md

 # Arawan_Phylogeny
 Repository accompanying the "An Overview and Bayesian phylogenetic study of the Arawan language family" paper.
+The data is taken from Gerardi et al. (2022) and can be found [here](https://github.com/tupian-language-resources/kahd).

 The [Trees](/Trees/) folder contains the settings and the output of tree runs conducted.